influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/data_node_installation.md

 ## Data node setup description and requirements

-The Production Installation process sets up two [data nodes](/enterprise_influxdb/v1.5/concepts/glossary#data-node) with each data node running on its own server.
+The Production Installation process sets up two [data nodes](/enterprise_influxdb/v1.5/concepts/glossary#data-node), each running on a dedicated server.
 You **must** have a minimum of two data nodes in a cluster.
 InfluxDB Enterprise clusters require at least two data nodes for high availability and redundancy.

-> **Note:** Although there is no requirement that each data node runs on its own server, InfluxData recommends deploying each data node on a dedicated server.
+> **Note:** Although there is no requirement that each data node runs on a dedicated server, InfluxData recommends this for production installations.

 See [Clustering in InfluxDB Enterprise](/enterprise_influxdb/v1.5/concepts/clustering/#optimal-server-counts) for more on cluster architecture.